narayana573/Testng_DataDrivenFramework/Selenium_Training_Curriuclum.md

 > Synchronization

-How to use implicitWait, pageLoad T imeout, setScript Timeout
+How to use implicitWait, pageLoad Timeout, setScript Timeout

 How to use ExplicitWait